rundsk/dsk/README.md

 ### Authors

-Each design aspect inside the tree may be _authored_ by one or multiple humans.
-To assign yourself, use the `authors` option in the design configuration file.
+Each design aspect may be _authored_ by one or multiple humans.
+To assign yourself, use the `authors` option in the `index.json` configuration file.

 To enable automatic full names for each author, create an `AUTHORS.txt` file inside the root of the DDT first.
 Each line of the file lists an author's full name and her/his email address in angle brackets.

 ```text
 Christoph Labacher <christoph@atelierdisko.de>